StatStud/techblog/content/posts/php-sql-web.md

 After typing this, you will be prompted with a password entry; go ahead and enter your hostgator plan password that you'd normally use to login.

+# Writing SQL-Injection Resistant PHP Code

+Here are the elements of SQL-Injection Resistant PHP Code:
+1. Prepared statements
+2. whitelisting
+3. typecasting
+4. escaping

+Credit to [Vickie Li Dev's video](https://www.youtube.com/watch?v=WONbg6ZjiXk) for such an amazing recap of the above concepts.